MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - Account for the number of messages the cloud gateway can handle, dependent on the tier and number of units used.
 Take into account anomalies in sustained throughput due to data distribution, seasonality and bursting.

-- Consider using multiple cloud gateways (IoT Hubs) when millions of devices need to be managed using the IoT Solution.
+- Consider using multiple cloud gateways (IoT Hubs) when millions of devices need to be managed using the IoT solution.
 Use DPS to get devices assigned to one of the IoT Hubs in the IoT solution.

 ## Storage layer